 The main drawback of these approaches is the reduced sample sizes, as we lose observations from one or two time steps of data points.
 Loss of observations could make this approach have lower power (i.e., noisier stand errors).
 This can be even more evident in the case of the second difference approach, although the loss of data could be counterbalanced by the gain in efficiency from estimating fewer parameters.
 Further, both models assume equal time between sampling events.

 There are at least two possible solutions to these problems.
 To retain all of our data but still use an approach that eliminates a linear time varying omitted variable, we can transform our data in a manner akin to the within transformation.
 Rather than subtracting the mean of snails and temperature, however, we regress time on both snails and temperature at each site individually.
-We then analyze the relationship between the residuals of snails and temperature in order to estimate the effect of temperature after having removed the signal of any site-level temporal trends that are confounded with site-level trends in temperature.
+We then analyze the relationship between the residuals of snails and temperature to estimate the effect of temperature after having removed the signal of any site-level temporal trends that are confounded with site-level trends in temperature.
 This approach makes a strong assumption, however, that variation should be ascribed to omitted temporal variables before our driver of interest, however, and can result in incorrect inference if this is not a valid assumption.
-To handle the irregular sampling issue, models could be modified to incorporate a time since the last sample, and have that variable interact with the driver of interest in order to calculate a rate of change standardized for differing sample intervals.
+To handle the irregular sampling issue, models could be modified to incorporate a time since the last sample, and have that variable interact with the driver of interest to calculate a rate of change standardized for differing sample intervals.

 Comparison of Approaches

 To demonstrate the utility and consequences of the preceding solutions, we used a simulation model based on a longitudinal study of snail populations at multiple sites based on Figure 3 above.
 We provide results from 100 simulated data sets with the same initial parameters.
 Interested users can see the code in Appendix A or can download and run it themselves using the markdown code provided at https://github.com/jebyrnes/ovb_yeah_you_know_me.
-Further, for a more interactive exploration, see the web applications written using Shiny provided as Appendix B (for a single simulated run) and C (for 100 replicate simulation runs exploring aggregate properties.
+Further, for a more interactive exploration, see the web applications written using Shiny provided as Appendix B (for a single simulated run) and C (for 100 replicate simulation runs exploring aggregate properties).
 For the purposes of this manuscript, we simulate the system in Figure 3 where:

 We sample sites over 10 years.